BrandonAG/rubiks-cube/README.md

 ## Description

-Simple 3x3 Rubik's Cube web application that utilizes Three.js to render and animate the piano in 3D.
+Simple 3x3 Rubik's Cube web application that utilizes Three.js to render and animate the cube in 3D.

 ## Mouse Controls